 Our Four-Point Promise:

-1. We will provide academic and life coaching services to help you complete a college degree with the goal of zero student loan debt.
+1. We will provide life coaching services to help you complete a college degree with the goal of zero student loan debt.

-3. We will connect you with financial planning workshops so you can be a smart investor of your money, and homebuyer education so you and your family can keep your eyes on long-term future goals.
+3. We will connect you with financial planning workshops so you can be a smart investor of your money.

 4. We will provide a supportive community of people with the same goals as you, along with an array of interesting intellectual opportunities that form an important part of the college experience.